Kid-friendly castles, forts and historical jails in Ontario

 Fort William Historical Park

-Traditional craft demonstrations from the era, boat building, tailoring and smithing take place throughout the day, as well as workshops where kids can learn some new skills.
+Enjoy seasonal guided tours and daily activities such as traditional craft demonstrations from the era, boat building, tailoring and smithing, as well as workshops where kids can learn some new skills.

 Location: 1350 King Road, Thunder Bay